Priyankasaggu11929/resume/index.md

 ## Summary

 Resourceful DevOps enthusiast, having experience working with highly distributed infrastructure on hybrid cloud platforms.
-During the internship at [Atlan](https://atlan.com), I've been working on writing fully automated product releases, with zero interference on the client enterprise end.
+Having an years long experience as a DevOps Engineer, I've been writing fully automated product releases, with minimal interference on the client enterprise end.
 As a summer trainee at [Dgplug](https://dgplug.org/archive/), I have set up and managed multiple Linux-based servers.
 Wrote Infrastructure as Code(IaC) to automate setting up of tightly-secured and SSH-hardened systems/servers.
-Have experience with On-Prem deployment environments using Rancher.
-And I'm an [Outreachy'19 alum at GNOME Foundation](https://www.outreachy.org/alums/) too.
+Also, have an experience with On-Prem deployment environments setup using Rancher.
+And I'm an [Outreachy'19 alumna at GNOME Foundation](https://www.outreachy.org/alums/) too.

 ## Personal Info